andyneff/dockmock/README.md

 It IS possible that installing these rpms could satisfy a dependency for an OS package dependency.
 To check this, run

+## Issues ##

+- there is one call to `rpm` and one to `spectool` run in the host.
+While these are not a problem, it ties the host to centos/having those installed on other oses It would be nice to have a fail over to docker in case those done exist on the host